coreboot/coreboot/Documentation/acronyms.md

 * PCMCIA: Personal Computer Memory Card International Association
 * PCO - AMD: [**Picasso**](https://en.wikichip.org/wiki/amd/cores/picasso)
 * PCR: TPM: Platform Configuration Register
-* PD - GPIOs: Pull-Down - Setting the pin high drives it to the reference voltage.
-Setting it low drives it to ground through a resistor.
+* PD - GPIOs: Pull-Down - Drives the pin to ground through a resistor.
+  The resistor allows the pin to be set to the reference voltage as needed.
 * PD - Power Delivery - This is a specification for communicating power needs and availability between two devices, typically over USB type C.
 * PEG - PCIe Graphics - A (typically) x16 PCIe slot connected to the CPU